University of Western States is pleased to announce the most recent edition of the inTouch magazine!

 - Holistic Entrepreneur Association is an online resource and community designed to provide health and wellness practitioners with resources and tools to build successful practices.

-- Continuing Education: 10% discount on all UWS sponsored continuing education.
+- Continuing Education: 10% discount on all live UWS sponsored continuing education.

-- W.A.
-Budden Library: UWS alumni receive lifetime access to the W.A.
-Budden Library.
+- UWS Library: UWS alumni receive lifetime access to the UWS library.

 - Campus Store: 10% alumni discount on all UWS campus store purchases.

 - Hotel Discounts: Save up to 55% on hotels all over the country with Hotelstorm.
 Email alumni team for more information.